 cheesecloth and twine

-- Put the cloves, allspice and cinnamon into the center of a square of cheesecloth.
-Tie this closed with twine.
+- Put the cloves, allspice, and cinnamon at the center of a square of cheesecloth.
+Bring the sides of the cloth up and tie closed with twine.

 - Place this into a slow cooker along with the sugar.
 Pour the cider over these items and cover.

-- Heat on high for about a half-an-hour, then turn the temperature to low.
+- Heat on high for about half-an-hour, then turn the temperature to low.

 Tips